 Longnecker procured relevant compensation data for comparable positions from available disclosure by the Peer Group companies and market data from published survey sources.
-Based on a combination of the Peer Group analysis and survey sources, Longnecker provided recommendations for the total remuneration and mix of compensation for the Corporation's executives, including the NEOs.
+Based on a combination of the Peer Group analysis and survey sources, Longnecker provided general recommendations for the total remuneration and mix of compensation for the Corporation's executives, including the NEOs.

-For 2012, the Human Resources Committee determined that there had not been a material change in the nature of the business nor had the Peer Group composition changed materially.
-Further, the Committee concluded that the executive composition mix remained appropriate and that a change in design was not appropriate.
+For 2012, the Human Resources Committee determined that there had not been a material change in the nature of the business nor had the Peer Group composition changed in any material respect.
 In addition to the absence of material change in the marketplace, the Committee concluded that while the strategic objectives of the Corporation were advanced during 2011, the financial performance did not meet expectations.
-Based on these assessments, the Committee agreed not to provide for any increase in 2012 base salary or other compensation for the NEOs.
-Given this determination, the Committee agreed that it was not necessary to engage a consultant to reperform the study for 2012.
+Based on these assessments, the Committee determined there would be no increase in 2012 base salary or other compensation for the NEOs, nor a change in executive compensation mix.
+Given this determination, the Committee agreed that it was not necessary to engage a consultant for 2012.